An Extremely Rare German Emigrant Guide to California, Oregon, Texas, Iowa and the Midwest -- Especially So With All Maps & Plans

 Captain Bruno Schmolder was a territorial agent who lived and traveled for many years in the West and the Midwest.
 His guidebook was intended to attract immigrants to the Middle and Far West.
 The three parts cover:

 - Part 2: Missouri Wisconsin Illinois Michigan Indians Ohio Arkansas Texas and Iowa.

 - Emigrants and Buffalos at Plate River

 - View of St. Louis.

-The maps includes:
+The maps include: